Archbishop Edward A. McCarthy High School: The iPad 2 Program

 With the start of the 2011–2012 school year, Archbishop McCarthy High School implemented a student one-to-one iPad school, making it the first in South Florida.
-This system allows students as well teachers to enhance the classroom environment and make learning state-of-the-art.
-Most iPads have textbooks and allow the students many opportunities to access their textbooks, take notes, and complete their assignments.
-This program is one of the most renowned accomplishments by AMHS as a college preparatory and top Catholic high school.

 Academics

 The school is a college preparatory institution.
 Archbishop McCarthy has been awarded National Catholic high school honor roll every year since 2005.
 The school has a dual enrollment program through St. Thomas University in addition to an Advanced Placement Program.
 AMHS draws students from Broward, Dade and Palm Beach counties.

-In the 2016–2017 school year, Archbishop McCarthy offers the following Advanced Placement Courses: